-Young Rembrandt is the first major exhibition in the UK to examine the early years of one of the greatest artists of all time.
+Having been closed by the pandemic after just three weeks in March 2020, Young Rembrandt reopens to the public for an extended run on 10 August, thanks to the generosity of private and institutional lenders from around the world.
+This is the first major exhibition in the UK to examine the early years of one of the greatest artists of all time.
 Looking at Rembrandt’s first decade at work, from 1624–34, the show charts a career on a truly meteoric path.
-How was it that in his earliest known work, The Spectacles Seller (1624- 25), we find a crude, garishly coloured painting by an artist struggling with his medium; but a mere 6 years later he had completed an acknowledged masterpiece - Jeremiah Lamenting the Destruction of Jerusalem (1630).
+How was it that in his earliest known work, The Spectacles Seller (1624- 25), we find a crude, garishly coloured painting by an artist struggling with his medium; but a mere 6 years later he had completed an acknowledged masterpiece - Jeremiah Lamenting the Destruction of Jerusalem (1630)?
 The exhibition is the largest collection of works devoted to the young Rembrandt to date, featuring 34 paintings by Rembrandt, 10 by his most important contemporaries, and a further 90 drawings and prints from international and private collections.
-It also features the newly discovered Let the Little Children Come to Me (1627–8) on display for the first time in public.

 The exhibition is co-curated by Professor Christopher Brown CBE, Director- Emeritus of the Ashmolean and world-renowned expert on Dutch painting and Rembrandt.
 He says: ‘The first decade of Rembrandt’s career is central to any understanding of his work as a whole.
 In his early paintings, prints and drawings we find a young artist exploring his own style, grappling with technical difficulties and making mistakes.
 But his progress is remarkable and the works in this exhibition demonstrate an amazing development from year to year.
 We can see exactly how he became the pre-eminent painter of Amsterdam and the universally adored artist he remains 350 years after his death.’